 Using the data entered into the CMM Data worksheet, the UMTRI Calculations worksheet determines the ATD's H-point location with respect to the PRP (X-axis origin) and heel rest surface (Z-axis origin), as well as the original coordinate system.
-The UMTRI Calculations worksheet also shows the amount of seat movement required (from true midtrack) to achieve the UMTRI position.
-The Final H-Point and Seat Position worksheet shows the final coordinates for the H-point and seat reference points 1 and 2.
+The UMTRI Calculations worksheet also shows the amount of seat movement required (from true midtrack) to achieve the

+UMTRI position.
+The Final H-Point and Seat Position worksheet shows the final coordinates of the H-point and seat reference points 1 and 2.
 The final seat positioning proceeds as follows:

 - 5.1.
 Seats with electric adjustment. - 5.1.1.
 Adjust the fore-aft position until the X-axis coordinate of seat reference point 2 matches its calculated UMTRI position shown in the Final H-Point and Seat Position worksheet. - 5.1.2.
 Adjust the seat vertically (if applicable) until the Z-axis coordinate of seat reference point 2 matches its calculated UMTRI position in the Final H-Point and Seat Position worksheet.
-If the seat controls adjust the front and rear seat heights independently, they should be adjusted so that both seat reference points 1 and 2 match their calculated UMTRI positions. - 5.1.3.
+If the seat controls adjust the front and rear seat heights independently, they should be adjusted so that both seat reference points 1 and 2 match their calculated UMTRI positions.
+If it is not possible to place both seat reference points to within ± 2 mm of their calculated X- and Z-axis locations, adjust the seat so that seat reference point 2 is closest to its calculated location. - 5.1.3.
 Using a CMM, record the position of seat reference point 2.
 If the measurement does not match the UMTRI position from the Final H-Point and Seat Position worksheet, repeat steps 5.1.1 and 5.1.2 until seat reference points 1 and 2 are within ±2 mm of their calculated X- and Z-axis locations. - 5.1.4.
 Using a CMM, record the final positions of seat reference points 1 and 2 and enter them into the appropriate cells of the Final H-Point and Seat Position worksheet. - 5.2.
 Seats with manual adjustment. - 5.2.1.
 Adjust the fore-aft position of the seat to a locking position that places the X-axis coordinate of seat reference point 2 closest to its calculated UMTRI position shown in the Final H-Point and Seat Position worksheet. - 5.2.2.
 Adjust the seat vertically (if applicable) until the Z-axis coordinate of seat reference point 2 matches its calculated UMTRI position shown in the Final H-Point and Seat Position worksheet.
 If the seat controls adjust the front and rear seat heights independently, they should be adjusted to the position that places both seat reference points (1 and 2) closest to their calculated UMTRI positions shown in the Final H-Point and Seat Position worksheet.